Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 They're going to want to keep this power.

-They've been shining the spotlight on everyone else, so we don't see their vices and accusing others of their vices.
+They've been shining the spotlight on everyone else so we don't see their vices and accusing others of their vices.

-I mean, I pretty much see this country as a country that was founded by God through our founders, and this party that's there now that's in the majority, pretty much to me, I see an anti-God, anti constitution, and devoid of wisdom party in the true sense of the words.
+And this party that's there now, that's in the majority, pretty much to me, I see an anti-God, anti-constitution, and devoid of wisdom party in the true sense of the words.

 It's not about politics anymore.

-Bottom line, I think Well, you can call it it really is a polit it's a political fight.
+Well, you can call it, it really is a political, it's a political fight.

-I mean, it's a police it's not a physical fight, it's a political ideological fight, and it's a fight for the heart and soul of America.
+And it's a fight for the heart and soul of America.

 And I think at its foundation, if you really want to be blunt, it's about liberty and it's about freedom.